 My seven-year-old son came home from German school saying Popo constantly, and I mean chanting it constantly for 20 minutes at a time.
 After much googling, I gave up and sent a note to the school parents’ Whatsapp group to find out if this word was a kid word, or a swear word and totally inappropriate to say in front of our elderly German neighbours?
 It is a kid word for ‘bum’, if you’re curious.
 Even so, it’s best if you don’t shout it in front of your elderly German neighbours.
 Ask me how I know.

-Understood is better than perfect
+Being understood is better than perfect

 Someone once explained to me that there’s no way of improving something without doing it first.
 You need raw material to work with before you can create a sculpture, and until you start you can’t improve it.